MetPX/sarracenia/doc/sr_post.1.rst

-  When one is planning reposting directories, this option caches what was posted and will post only files (parts) that were new (or changed) when envoked again.
+  When one is planning reposting directories, this option caches what was posted and will post only files (parts) that were new (or changed) when invoked again.
 For caching purpose, it needs to have a fixed blocksize.
 So **blocksize** needs to be declared.